 I asked him to explain the differences between ONH and SOD.
 I’m paraphrasing, but he said that ONH is a deformation of the optic nerve in which it does not develop properly, becoming too small, or not attaching well enough to function fully.
 Some patients lose all of their vision, while others may only have partial vision loss.
 He goes into more detail in the video.
 Septo-Optic Dysplasia is another complication that is often seen with ONH, but there are some ONH patients that do not have SOD.
 They are not the same thing, SOD is a diagnosis that describes further complications related to the optic nerve being under-developed, as well as further dysfunctions within the brain.
 Read more here.

 So… mystery solved!
 Unfortunately, the National Organization for Rare Disorders (NORD) is incorrectly claiming that ONH and SOD are the same thing, which has contributed to this confusion.
-I have contacted them and asked them to fix that.
+I have contacted them and asked them to fix that (UPDATE 10/6/19: they have since corrected the misinformation. ❤️).
 NORD is an excellent resource for information related to rare disorders, and they cover so many rare conditions, accidents are bound to happen.
 I don’t hold this against them, but I do want to correct the issue.

 Thank you for reading!
 Here is the full interview with Dr. Richard Windsor.
 You can find his information here.